anstjvkdlf/anstjvkdlf.github.io/_posts/2023-03-25-ueContextSetup.md

 ---

 # 1. gNB
-In my defination, gNB is server receiving data from client.
+In my defination, gNB is just a server receiving data from client.

 We called client as "UE" in telecommunication field.